czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 Damage to your cuticles can be caused by biting your nails, trimming your cuticles, using too much nail polish remover or having a vitamin deficiency.
 So how can damage be prevented?

 By having regular manicures as part of your self-care routine.
-Getting a manicure doesn’t have to be complicated or expensive.
+Doing a DIY manicure is easy.
 In fact, with just a few items under your sleeve, you can do your nails from the comfort of your kitchen table.

 So in this article, I will share with you a simple manicure you can do at home.